hanneshapke/hanneshapke.github.io/_posts/2025-01-11-speculative-decoding.markdown

 Yet, despite these performance challenges, larger models remain indispensable for many applications.
 They excel at complex tasks that smaller models struggle with, such as multi-step reasoning, code generation, and nuanced understanding of context.
 They also produce higher-quality text with fewer artifacts and better coherence.
 This creates a tension between the need for sophisticated model capabilities and the practical requirements of production deployment.

-The challenge, therefore, is not just technical but also practical: how can we maintain the advanced capabilities of large language models while meeting the performance expectations of real-world applications?
-Traditional optimization approaches often involve compromises—either in model size, capability, or response quality.
-However, as we'll explore in this article, speculative decoding offers a promising path forward, one that maintains model capability while significantly improving generation speed, all without requiring modifications to the underlying model architecture, training data, or base model itself.
+in this solution, we will use speculative decoding to improve the performance of LLM deployments.
+It will allow us to improve the model latency without changing the model architecture, training data, or the trained model itself.

 ## Solution